AntonOresten/Auton.jl/README.md

 It introduces two REPL modes:
 - **Context mode** (`-`): similar to the standard julia mode, but feeds your code and anything going through stdout or stderr as context to a global conversation.
-- **Auton mode** (`=`): a plaintext conversational mode, where the model is given agency through runnable code blocks, stdout/stderr feedback, and ability to instantly act on outputs iteratively in a feedback loop.
+- **Auton mode** (`=`): a plaintext conversational mode, where the model is given agency through runnable code blocks, stdout/stderr, and ability to immediately act on outputs iteratively in a feedback loop.

 Auton does *not* intercept the outputs of any calls made outside of these modes.